skrysmanski/blogtext/readme.txt

 1. Start writing your posts

 == Changelog ==

+= 0.9.1.1 =
+* The cache can now be cleared again from the admin bar

 = 0.9.1 =
 * Absolute links (like `[[/feed|my feed]]`) can now be used.